 In your endeavors to achieve this, however, you may come across some drama with your teen.
-As a parent you've probably already had to set a number of boundaries, and dating is no different.
-Parents must always act in the best interest of their teens in order to guard them, especially in situations dealing with matter of the heart, when they may not show good judgment.
+As a parent, you've probably already had to set a number of boundaries, and dating is no different.
+Parents must always act in the best interest of their teens in order to guard them, especially in situations dealing with matters of the heart, when they may not show good judgment.

 Here are five dating guidelines for you and your teen to discuss:

-Talk, first - Before your teen has your permission to start dating, make sure they know they'll have to sit down and have "the talk" with you first.
+Before your teen has your permission to start dating, make sure they know they'll have to sit down and have "the talk" with you first.
 Most teens aren't going to be very comfortable with this, and some may proclaim that they already know everything you're going to say-still, make them listen anyway.
 They've probably heard much of it at school, or from friends, but they need to hear your thoughts, too.
-Discuss how you feel about sex, relationships, birth control and being safe.
-Share lessons you've learned in regards to dating-both good and bad.
+Discuss how you feel about sex, relationships, birth control, and being safe.
+Share lessons you've learned in regards to dating, both good and bad.
 Being honest and straightforward is the best way to help your teen enter into the world of dating.

-Set Boundaries - The nature of teenagers is to push boundaries, so you can expect that even when you set them, there will be conflict.
+The nature of teenagers is to push boundaries, so you can expect that even when you set them, there will be conflict.
 However, that doesn't mean to avoid setting them.
 What are the rules for when the two are in your house?
-Are they allowed to be in bedrooms?
-Doors open or closed?
+Are they allowed to be in the bedrooms?
+Are doors open or closed?
 What forms of touch are allowed?
 Kissing?
 Holding hands?
 Hugging?
 How late can they stay out?
 Where can they go?
 Who's driving?
 What happens if their grades slip because they've spent too much time together?
 These are just some of the questions to ask yourself when setting boundaries you are comfortable with.

-Meet the Parents - No, they're probably not going to get married, but you should still meet the parents of the kid your teen is dating.
+No, they're probably not going to get married, but you should still meet the parents of the kid your teen is dating.
 Why?
-Because it will give you a better idea of the kind of person your teen is spending the majority of her time with, and being influenced by.
+Because it will give you a better idea of the kind of person your teen is spending the majority of her time with and being influenced by.
 Consider inviting them over for dinner.
 Ask about the kind of boundaries they set for their teen.
 Let your own teenager know that she is to respect the rules of their home as well as yours.